Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

     repository**, and that data to be updated in our central configuration store as part of our pipeline

-- we want to use [[Managed Identity]{.underline}](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) to simplify and secure our connection to our configuration store
+- we want to use [Managed Identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) to simplify and secure our connection to our configuration store

 [App Configuration](https://docs.microsoft.com/azure/azure-app-configuration/overview)